Sooner or later, everyone dreams of finding a passive source of income to supplement or replace their current one.

 Take some time to examine yourself and decide if you have the right personality and temperament to be a landlord.
 At some point, you may have to evict your tenant or take them to court; this can be intimidating for some people.

 Similarly, you need to decide if you’re up to the physical, mental, and financial rigors of owning a rental property.
 Owning another house means you have an entirely separate set of structures and appliances to maintain.
 Even if you hire these jobs out, you’ll still be financially responsible.
+You’ll also need to be able to collect rent payments and pay your property taxes.

 If being a landlord were easy, everyone would do it.
 Take some time to make sure it’s right for you…before you’re hundreds of thousands of dollars in.